 Parts of Turkey feel as if you’re stepping into another world; others are as familiar as the back of your hand.
 For something truly special, you could enjoy a hot air balloon ride over Cappadocia.
 As every country that made it onto the original hippy trail, there are alternative towns like Olympos and Cirali to enjoy as well.

 Jam-packed full of adventure sights with a side of chilling out?
 What could be better!
-Oh yeah, Turkey is also super cheap for the broke backpacker!
+Oh yeah, Turkey is also a Ryanair destination if you love a good cheap vacation!
 You’ve got everything you could possibly want out of a destination rolled into one very sexy, continentally European, not quite culturally European, and definitely not in the EU, nation.